• Skip to primary navigation

 A stack of blackberry crumble bars on a wooden chopping board.

-These blackberry bars are perfect for picnics and bake sales, but equally good as a dessert with custard or a scoop of ice cream.
+These blackberry oat bars are perfect for picnics and bake sales, but equally good as a dessert with custard or a scoop of ice cream.

 👩🍳 Love blackberries?
 Try my easy blackberry muffins next!